gxrj/Zeladoria/README.md

   login forms, one for citizens and other for public agents, they differ because they have different types of credentials

 -  Authorization server's name server is configured as auth-server

 -  Authorization server runs at 8090 port so it's url becomes http://auth-server:8090

 -  Resource server runs at 8080 port

+- The backend project is set to develoment environment, so h2 database is set to mixed mode which means its hosted at resorce server hence it has to run before authorization server application

 -  Authorization server makes use of new springs security's authorization-server project in version 0.2.2 Resorce server makes use of spring-boot-starter-oauth2-resource-server's library in version 2.6.4